wendywilgus/Team-Profile-Generator/pseudocode.md

 js file using inquirer.js to prompt team members about their information in command line.
     Questions:
-        The first class is an Employee parent class with the following properties and methods: name
+        The first class is an Employee parent class with the following properties and methods: (READ ABOUT SUPER IN LINK BELOW) name
             id
                 validation to ensure that user input is in the proper format.